East Java, Indonesia

 summit elevation 2386 m

-Kawah Ijen is the world's largest acidic volcanic lake.
+Ijen volcano contains the world's largest acidic volcanic lake.
 It is located in east Java, Indonesia.

 The Ijen volcanic complex consists of several stratovolcanoes and cinder cones and a 20 km wide caldera.
 Ijen caldera is the largest in Java.
 The size of the crater is about 960 m x 600 m.
 The primary dangers at Ijen are pyroclastic flows, lahars, and lava flows.